somsubhra88/Obsidian-Vault/Personal/Introduction.md

 I have done my master's in Statistics and Operations Research from Indian Statistical Institute, Kolkata.

 # Step 6
-I have done multiple online certification courses, like Golang & Python Certification, Docker, and Kubernetes Certification.
-Currently, I'm doing GCP Certification courses, and probably in the next couple of months, I'll appear for the Fundamental and ML Engineering Certification Exam.
+I have done multiple online certification courses, like
+- Golang & Python Certification,
+- Docker and Kubernetes Certification.
+- Currently, I'm doing GCP Certification courses, and probably in the next couple of months, I'll appear for the Fundamental and ML Engineering Certification Exam.

 # Step 7

-# Step 10
+# Step 7
 That's All from my Side